 21. Long Hair with Blunt Bangs

 Blunt bangs are a bold look that work well on thin hair.
 With thin hair, your bangs will sit flat against your forehead.
 These bangs can transform your long hair from traditional to modern and pull attention from your hair’s ends up to your eyes and smile.
+If you have short hair and want extra length like this, you can ask your stylist about how you can blend extensions with your short hair to achieve a similar look.

 22. Asymmetrical Pixie Cut